How did your Premier League players fare on international duty?

 Stefan Johansen's first-half double helped Norway beat Cyprus 2-0, the Fulham midfielder's second a wonderful free-kick into the top left-hand corner of the net.

-Aleksandar Mitrovic was fouled to help Serbia take the lead from the penalty spot in his side's 1-0 Nations League win in Lithuania on Friday evening.
-Mitrovic was again the hero for Serbia, adding to his goal from last week with both in their 2-2 draw with Romania in Belgrade.
+Aleksandar Mitrovic was fouled to help Serbia take the lead from the penalty spot in his side's 1-0 Nations League win in Lithuania on Friday.
+The striker then scored twice in a 2-2 draw with Romania in Belgrade.

 Leicester